arsayedd/egdwd-landing-page/README.md

 # Landing Page Project

-The project is about creating a responsive page, with a responsive nav-bar
+The project is about creating a responsive page, with a responsive nav-bar you can check it there https://arsayedd.github.io/egdwd-landing-page/

 ### List of files & folders included in the project